flyCouch/KLP_CSH_Polymer_Stone_PriorArt/README.md

 This material (documentation, formulation, and process) is licensed.
 This aligns with the inventor's goal to make the formulation and process Royalty-Free for the benefit of global sustainable construction.

-For the full, detailed license and disclosure, please refer to the LICENSE and KLP_Method.md files.
+For the full, detailed license and disclosure, please refer to the LICENSE.md and KLP_CSH_Polymer_Stone_PriorArt.md files.